sibilsubramanian/js-concepts/README.md

   - Creates a blank, plain JavaScript object i.e., a new instance
   - Points the prototype of the new instance to the constructor function's prototype
   - Executes the constructor function with the given arguments, binding the new instance as `this` context

+📢 NOTES:

+> To be a constructor, a function object must have a [[Construct]] internal method.
+Functions created with the function keyword are constructors, as are some built-in functions such as Date.
+These are the functions you can use with new.
+Other function objects do not have a [[Construct]] internal method.
+These include arrow functions.
+So you can't use new with these.
+This makes sense since you can't set the this value of an arrow function.

 ### __proto__ vs prototype